 Question Answers Extra information Mark AO / Spec.
 Ref.
-04.1 A To do Function just the focus of the microscope irect light into the viewer's eye To hold a slide in place agnify the image of a specimen To support the microscope 1 1 AO2 4.1.1.2 RPA1 do not accept more than one line from a box on the left
+04.1 Part of the microscope To adj A To di B C To ma To ma To ma Function ust the focus of the microscope irect light into the viewer's eye To hold a slide in place agnify the image of a specimen To support the microscope from a box on the left 1 1 1 AO2 4.1.1.2 RPA1